javaplus/MadScientist/lessons/assembly/head.md

 ### 3. Insert the LED Harness
 * **Wire Management:** Move the laser wires to the side to ensure they do not obstruct the harness path.
 * **Alignment:** Locate the long slot in the middle of the **LED Harness**.
 This slot must slide *between* the two tabs from the Chin piece (which are now sticking up through the gums).
+* **Orientation:** Before inserting, confirm the wire order matches the harness assembly (red, black, green, blue) and orient the harness so the wires exit toward the rear of the head; the red wire should align with the left-most pin when viewing the head from the front (see `lessons/assembly/rgb.md` for detailed harness assembly and pin order).
 * **Insertion:** Slide the LED harness down into the long slot.
 * **Safety Check:** Verify that no wires are pinched during this process.